leontr/demo/present.md

 there is little more irritating than a site that feel slugghis, than an app that feels like it's taking time off of you life (it might actually want to do that, but fast enough so you won't question it!)   ( show raging at pc gif)

+    >>> 40% of people abandon a website that takes more than 3 seconds to load. – Kissmetrics

       <= 100ms – user feels the system is reacting instantaneously
       <= 1 second – user feels their flow of thought is uninterrupted
       <= 10 seconds – user’s attention will stay on task